YuraBobkov/BookStorage/README.md

 ### Installation and usage

-Install the npm in rood dir:
+Install the npm in root dir:
 ```bash
 $ npm install
 ```